 The modern land use statistics are random sample surveys based on a point sample grid of 100m spacing composed of regularly updated, superimposed aerial photographs of a fixed position.
 From the third survey cycle, interpretation was made on the basis of digital, scanned aerial images using photogrammetric workstations, enabling 3D imaging.
 The 2004/09 survey, whose methodology was entirely revised in relation to the 1992/97 land use statistics, produced a new, up-to-date data set and revised the results of the two previous surveys.

-Since that time, data on land cover and land use have been collected separately, so that each sample point has two codes, which can be evaluated individually (for "cover" or "use) but also in almost any combination.
-The sub-classification of the new 2004 classification (NOLU04), developed to describe land use, comprises 46 basic categories, grouped together in 10 classes and four main areas:
+Since that time, data on land cover and land use have been collected separately, so that each sample point has two codes, which can be evaluated individually (for "cover" or "use") but also in almost any combination.
+The sub-classification of the new 2004 classification (NOLC04), developed to describe land cover, comprises 27 basic categories, grouped together in six main areas.

 Further information on the classification 2004 (in French) and the different basic categories (in French) can be found in the FSO web portal.